Pseudo-holomorphic dynamics in the restricted three-body problem: Dynamics on moduli spaces

-For $v,w \in T_u \overline{\mathcal{M}}$, let $I^\varphi(v,w):=\omega^\varphi_*(\widetilde{v},\widetilde{w})$ viewed as a function on $F_u$, and define $\omega^\varphi_{\mathcal{M}} \in \Omega^2(\overline{\mathcal{M}})$ via
+For $v,w \in T_u \overline{\mathcal{M}}$, let $\omega_*^\varphi(v,w):=\omega^\varphi_*(\widetilde{v},\widetilde{w})$ viewed as a function on $F_u$, and define $\omega^\varphi_{\mathcal{M}} \in \Omega^2(\overline{\mathcal{M}})$ via

-We remark that this same construction for closed and immersed curves (not including nodal degenerations) has been carried out in \cite{CKP}.
+where by simplicity we denote $dz=\omega_u^\varphi$.
+We remark that this same construction for the special case of closed and immersed curves (not including nodal degenerations) has been carried out in \cite{CKP}, although with a slightly different language.
 In general, generically and in dimension $6$, the locus of non-immersed curves consists of isolated curves with a single simple critical point (see Appendix A in \cite{W19} for the closed case).
 This, and the fact that there is still a well-defined normal bundle at critical points --the \emph{generalized} normal bundle \cite{W10c}--, implies that the above integral is well-defined.
 In our special setup, we have already seen that every curve is immersed, so this is not even an issue.
 While we moreover have punctures in our setup, the finiteness of the integral is ensured by our choice of a diffeomorphism $\varphi$.
 The fact that $\omega^\varphi_{\mathcal{M}}$ is symplectic follows by adapting the arguments in \cite{CKP} (except the nondegeneracy property: here $J$ is not necessarily integrable, and so the kernel of $\mathbf{D}^N_u$ is not necessarily a complex space.
-But we understand precisely what the kernel is, due to the foliation property and Fredholm regularity, and hence immediately see that non-degeneracy follows).
+But we understand precisely what the kernel is, due to the foliation property and Fredholm regularity, and hence immediately see that non-degeneracy follows; see below for more details).
 The contact form on $\overline{\mathcal{M}}^q$ is obtained from the symplectic form in the obvious way, i.e.\ as

+By construction, this contact form is independent on the choice of $\varphi$.
+Indeed, we can give a more explicit description as follows.
+First note that $d\alpha\vert_{F_u}$ is a symplectic form on the interior of $F_u$ (which degenerates at the boundary since $\partial F_u=L$ is a collection of $\alpha$-orbits).
+The volume of $F_u$ with respect to $d\alpha\vert_{F_u}$ is, by Stokes' theorem, given by the total $\alpha$-action of $L$, which is independent of $u$.
+We then have